Skip to content

 There are a few things you can do to make sure your sandwich tastes its best when lunch time rolls around.
 First, the order in which you build the sandwich matters.
 For example, you don’t want a (wet) tomato in direct contact with the bread.
 This will create a soggy effect, and make the sandwich feel less fresh.

-Once you’ve built a delicious fresh tasting sandwich, make sure you wrap it properly.
-If you store it in the fridge on a plate, uncovered, when you transport it and eat it later you won’t be impressed.
-When you do have your lunch packed up, make sure you use two ice packs: One on the bottom of the lunch box and one on top of all the goods.
+When you do have your lunch packed up, make sure you use two ice packs, one on the bottom of the lunch box and one on top of all the goods.
+Keeping your sandwich cool will also deliver the sensation of eating a fresh sandwich.

 How do you Pack a Sandwich for School Lunch?

 There are a few ways to pack a sandwich to make sure it’s enjoyable at lunch time.
-The classic way is to use a baggie.
+The classic way is to use a sandwich baggie.
 If you’re packing in a brown paper bag, make sure the sandwich is on top so it’s not crushed throughout the day.
 You should either carry the bag, or make sure school books and binders aren’t crushing the lunch either.

 You can place sandwiches into small containers like this one to make sure they aren’t crushed.
 The upside is that these are a reusable alternative to baggies.
 The downside is that little kids might throw them away accidentally.